Constitution of Bahrain

 Bahrain has had two constitutions in its modern history.
-The first one was promulgated in 1973, and the second one in 2002.
+The first one was promulgated in 1973, and the second in 2002.

 1973 Constitution

 The constitution of 1973 was written shortly after Bahrain's independence from Britain in 1971.
 In 1972, the then ruler Shaikh Isa bin Salman Al Khalifa issued a decree providing for the election of a Constituent Assembly to draft and ratify a constitution.
 The electorate of the constituent assembly was native-born male citizens aged twenty years or older.
 The Constituent Assembly consisted of twenty-two elected delegates, plus the twelve members of the Council of Ministers and eight members directly appointed by Shaikh Isa.

 The draft constitution provided for a unicameral legislature (the National Assembly) consisting of 44 members, 30 elected by "universal suffrage" (though franchise was restricted to males), plus 14 royally-appointed government ministers who were ex officio members.
 The constitution was enacted by decree in December 1973.

 The 1973 Bahraini general election was the only election held under the 1973 Constitution, before it was abrogated by Shaikh Isa in 1975.
 The country was governed under emergency laws from 1975 to 2002.